lino-framework/book/docs/ref/glossary.rst

     A daemon process that synchronizes data from TIM to Lino.
     See :mod:`lino_welfare.modlib.pcsw.management.commands.watch_tim`

-  welcome message
-     A user-specific message that you get in your main page.  welcome messages are being generated dynamically each time your main page is being displayed.
-See :meth:`lino.core.actors.Actor.get_welcome_messages`.

   watch_calendars
     A daemon process that synchronizes remote calendars